ellasiera/Wetup_traits/README.md

 # Wetup_traits
-R code used in "Functional succession of actively growing soil microorganisms during rewetting is shaped by precipitation history"
+R code and data files used in "Functional succession of actively growing soil microorganisms during rewetting is shaped by precipitation history"